Distributed Tracing

 02-Call Topology Graph

-• Node: Corresponds to the service in the service list of the flame graph, aggregating one or more Spans under the same service into a node and displaying the time consumed by the service in the call chain.
+- Node: Corresponds to a service in the flame graph’s service list, aggregating one or more Spans under the same service into a single node, and showing the total time consumed by that service in the trace.

 #1.1.3.1 Call Details

-Displays detailed information of Spans in the flame graph in the form of a list.
-Clicking on a Span in the flame graph will highlight the corresponding call details in the list; conversely, clicking on a row in the list will highlight the corresponding Span.
+Displays detailed information of Spans in the flame graph in a list format.
+Clicking a Span in the flame graph highlights the corresponding call detail in the list, and vice versa.

 Call Details